You need the blog to communicate business value, culture, and mission with the public,

 Firstly, starting an internal blog allows all employees to start and participate in discussions.
-The team can use the internal blog to post about interesting news, to discuss work-related issues or concerns, to ask questions and provide answers.
+The team can use the internal blog to post interesting news, discuss work-related issues or concerns, ask questions and provide answers.

-Commenting on a blog post or topic of interest, the team enhances open communication and boost the engagement and involvement.
+Commenting on a blog post or topic of interest, the team enhances open communication and boosts engagement and involvement.